tsnellgrove/dark_castle/castle_doc.md

 *** Program Mechanics ****

 - Most of the game is simply the player interacting with the game world by invoking verbs to move nouns from one list to another and then printing the results.
-But some of the interactions are a bit more involved.
+But some of the behind the scenes interactions are a bit more involved.
 I call these "mechanics".

 - Triggers:
 	- Each verb has a 'standard action' - e.g. if you 'take' an item the standard action is to add it to your 'hand'.